JWaters02/AoC-2021/README.md

 Day 25 |  |  |  |

 [^1]: I woke up 35 minutes late.
+[^2]: I woke up 2 hours 10 minutes late.
+[^3]: I woke up 7 hours 30 minutes late.
+It was worth it though.
+It was the best night's sleep I've had since the 31st of November!
+[^4]: I actually could tell what part 2 was going to be, so I predicted it before I submitted my part 1 solution, so that I could try and get like a 2 second delta.
+But like an absolute idiot I got the solution in the debugger output so when I needed it I was panicking because I couldn't find it and I had messed about in the code for a bit in between.
+So my delta ended up being just over 3 minutes... 🤦‍♂️

 ## Blueprint Solutions
 My goal with these blueprint solutions is that I want to try and match them to the Python solutions I write first.
 If I find a better way of doing things, I update it in the Python solution first, and then update the blueprint solution.
 This is partially because I find it difficult to write BP if I don't have code to follow along with.
 Building upon this, it makes debugging the BP solution much easier since I can debug the Python solution as a reference.
 The only times this does not hold directly true is when I use a datastructure or library that does not exist in BP and I have to recreate with something my own, for example a defaultdict or Counter from collections.
 ### Reading in the input
 BP cannot do file I/O on its own so I had to write a couple of small C++ functions to read in the input.
 ![Read Input C++](https://github.com/JWaters02/AoC-2021/blob/71b4748523fedc471236bfe92ee61b2a52047428/BP%20Solutions/ReadInput-CPP.png)<br>